shiffman/shiffman.net/teaching/a2z/analysis/index.md

 Now we're getting somewhere!

-TF-IDF is meant to be run on a much larger corpus and in order to dampen the effect of the IDF value, a common solution is to use the logarithm.
+TF-IDF is meant to be run on a much larger corpus and in order to dampen the effect of the IDF value, a common solution is to use the logarithm of IDF.

 ```
 rainbow:   5 * log(6/6)   0.58